 That was a word I would use.
 I mean, who wouldn’t be tired of teaching 4 children, having a toddler, and then all the things that come with adult children.
 Then, Hunter got sick and that just threw an entire monkey wrench in my life.
 I still tried to plug on and have things prepared.
 Victoria, Ben, and Alyssa tried to help.

 I traveled so much and was gone so much that I felt I was doing the kids a disservice.
 Add that into the fact that I was emotionally spent and physically exhausted.
 I knew it was time.
 When I made that declaration to Big Daddy…relief spread all throughout me.

-Reality is is that I’m still traveling once a month.
-I have to be uber diligent about epsom salt baths, symphony of cells, oils, washing clothes, and wiping everything down.
+The reality is is that I’m still traveling once a month.
+I have to be uber diligent about Epsom salt baths, the symphony of cells, oils, washing clothes, and wiping everything down.
 Hunter cannot get sick, so I’m always on guard with that.
 Honestly, I can’t prevent it 100% of the time, but I have to be prepared for when it does it.